 The English business unit’s goals are to deliver more widespread and better quality English language teaching.
 The opportunity to do this in Korea is based on the huge demand for English from a hard-working and aspirational audience.

-The British Council Korea currently has two Adults Teaching Centres in Seoul.
+The British Council Korea currently has three YL Teaching Centres in Seoul.

-Our Teaching Centres operate across a seven-day week with classes running between 7am and 10pm.
+Our Centres are open 7 days per week.
+Currently classes start at 1:00 pm and finish at 7:40 pm on weekdays.
+At weekends, classes start at 9:30 am and finish at 6:45 pm.
 Each class is 90 minutes long and the number of classes you teach will depend on availability.